gtraiano/patientor/README.md

   - Fix issue when access token is deleted from client's _localStorage_ while user has not logged out [*Fixed!*]
   - Run automated process to clean expired refresh tokens
 - **Users**
-  - Introduce a permissions control so as to impose restrictions to GET, PUT and DELETE operations [*partially implemented*]
+  - Introduce a permissions control so as to impose restrictions to GET, PUT and DELETE operations [*Completed*]
-  - Introduce a permissions control middleware to control read and write access to patients, diagnoses etc.
+  - Introduce a permissions control middleware to control read and write access to patients, diagnoses etc. [*Completed for write access*]